Tom Biggs: Rugby career

 Biggs made a total of 21 appearances in the 2004–05 season, helping the Tykes to avoid relegation from the Zurich Premiership with another try against Leicester in a 23–22 victory at Headingley.
 He ended his debut season with a place in the Tykes' Powergen Cup final against Bath Rugby, collecting his first winners medal in a 20–12 win.
 He was chosen ahead of Argentine wing Diego Albanese in the Tykes' side for the Twickenham clash.

 After his first season, he was selected for the England team in the IRB U21s Championship in Argentina and was involved in the U21s' Six Nations campaign, playing in their final clash with Scotland.
 He ended last season as the club's top try scorer and was voted Player of the Year.

 Biggs, who was close to being selected for the England Saxons last summer, committed himself to the Tykes until 2009.
 He missed three months of the National Division One 2006/7 season, following a shoulder surgery that he suffered in September 2006.
 He had an operation to repair torn cartilage and a ligament, but returned to action in January 2007 as a replacement against Nottingham.

 Biggs moved to the Newcastle Falcons on a one-year contract for the 2009–10 season.
 He was also called into the England Saxons squad to face Italy A in Ragusa, Sicily on 9 February 2008.
 On 17 February 2010, it was announced that Biggs had signed a three-year deal to play for Bath.

 On 10 October 2013, Biggs was set for a cross-code switch to rugby league to join Hull F.C. in the Super League.
-But on 4 April 2014, Hull F.C. announced they called off the deal to sign Tom Biggs.
-Instead, Biggs signed for local rivals Worcester Warriors, who compete in the RFU Championship from the 2014–15 season.
+But on 4 April 2014, Hull F.C. announced they had called off the deal to sign Biggs.
+Instead, Biggs signed for Worcester Warriors, competing in the RFU Championship in the 2014–15 season.

-On 16 October 2017 Biggs announced his retirement from rugby on medical advice.
+On 16 October 2017, Biggs announced his retirement from rugby on medical advice.

+Coaching career

+In 2023, Thailand Rugby Union announced that Biggs was the new coach for their women’s sevens team.
+He was previously involved with China's men's sevens team in 2022.